ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 Collections are a distribution format for Ansible content that can include playbooks, roles, modules, and plugins.
 You can install and use collections through `Ansible Galaxy <https://galaxy.ansible.com>`_.

+* For details on how to *develop* collections see :ref:`developing_collections`.
+* For the current development status of Collections and FAQ see `Ansible Collections Community Guide <https://github.com/ansible-collections/general/blob/master/README.rst>`_.

 .. contents::
    :local:
    :depth: 2